aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/2-service-connect-from-cluster1-to-cluster2/index.en.md

 ## Install and configure External DNS to manage records automatically

 Let's use eksdemo to help us installing ExternalDNS with proper IAM Role for serviceaccount configuration.
-We also ask External-dns to watch for `service`, `ingress`, and `crd` source type, and we provide Extra configuration so that it watch for `DNSEndpoint` custom ressource definition.
+We also ask External-dns to watch for `service`, `ingress`, and `crd` source type, and we provide Extra configuration so that it watch for `DNSEndpoint` custom resource definition.

 ```bash
 eksdemo install external-dns -c $EKS_CLUSTER2_NAME --set policy=sync \